Jonathan Kerrigan: Career

+In 2001, as well as starring in Merseybeat as Police Constable Steve Traynor, Kerrigan also composed the theme tune.
 On 5 September 2004, Kerrigan made his first appearance as police constable Rob Walker in the British popular and long-running primetime television drama series Heartbeat, set in the 1960s in the North Riding of Yorkshire.
-Rob was an extremely popular character and was always in the thick of the action, including having a relationship with Helen Trent (played by Sophie Ward) who was separated but still married at the time.
-They went on to get married but Helen was tragically killed in an explosion in the Police House, which left Rob devastated.
-In April 2007, Kerrigan announced his decision to quit his role as PC Rob Walker in Heartbeat.
-Scottish actor Joseph McFadden replaced him as village constable Joe Mason in the following series of the show.
-Kerrigan's departure marked the end of another chapter in the series history, as the viewers of the show saw PC Rob Walker ride off on his motorcycle.

-In May 2010, he appeared in episode 21 of the seventh series of the US crime drama NCIS playing the character Rex Carhartt.
+Constable Walker was a popular character, whose story arc included marrying Helen Trent (played by Sophie Ward), who later dies in an explosion in the Police House.
+In April 2007, Kerrigan announced his decision to leave the series.

-In 2012, he appeared in a Richard Jobson film called The Somnambulists about British servicemen and women reflecting on the action they saw in Basra during the Iraq War.
+In 2012, he appeared in a Richard Jobson film called The Somnambulists, about British servicemen and women reflecting on the action they saw in Basra during the Iraq War.
 He composed some of the original music for the film including the opening title sequence.

-Also in 2012, he played John Alkin in BBC Four's The Best Possible Taste, a biography of Kenny Everett, as well as appearing in the film Diana which starred Naomi Watts and was directed by Oliver Hirschbiegel.
-The film was released in 2013.
+In 2012, he played John Alkin in BBC Four's The Best Possible Taste, a biography of Kenny Everett.
+He appeared in the 2013 film Diana, starring Naomi Watts as Diana, Princess of Wales.

 In 2014, he played Neil in In the Club, returning for Series 2, in 2016.

 He also appeared in and wrote original music for an ongoing film project called FLiM by Raffaello Degruttola.

 2015 was a busy year for Kerrigan.
 He filmed a ten-part drama for SKY 1 called The Five written by Harlen Coben playing American businessman Stuart Carew.
 He also filmed series 2 of In the Club, both of which are to be screened in 2016.

-Kerrigan and his wife both appeared in Death in Paradise “Murder Most Animal” (S8:E2) in 2019.
-She played his wife.
 In 2021, he played Richard in four episodes of The Syndicate.

 In 2024, he appeared in three episodes of long-running historical fantasy series Outlander as the Reverend Peleg Woodsworth.

+Personal life

+Kerrigan married British actoress Shelley Conn in 2011; together the couple have a son, Oscar (b.
+2012).
+In 2019, they played a married couple in the episode "Murder Most Animal", of Death in Paradise.